Alan Neilson: Later career

 Neilson suffered from injury problems throughout his career at Fulham, making just 29 league appearances in nearly five seasons.
 He made three league appearances during Fulham's 2000–01 season at the end of which they were promoted to the Premier League.
 One of these was a key game at closest rivals Blackburn Rovers in April 2001.
 Fulham were 1-0 down and were then reduced to ten men after the sending off of Rufus Brevett.
 Neilson was brought on for Barry Hayles to shore up the defence and they recovered to win 2-1.
 In October 2001, Neilson moved to Grimsby Town on a free transfer, but played just 12 games before being released in February 2002.

 Later that month following his release from Grimsby, Neilson joined Luton Town, where he went on to make 57 appearances, scoring once against Stockport County.

-Neilson joined Conference Premier club Tamworth in 2006, linking up with former Southampton teammate Richard Dryden.
+Neilson joined Conference Premier club Tamworth in 2006, linking up with former Southampton teammate Richard Dryden, before a short spell with Salisbury City in 2007.